enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/accessing-instances-with-variables-ii.md

 To create the connection point to the baseplate, we *must create a path through the hiearchichal system* of Roblox Studio.
 Like a Windows file system, we **must access each parent folder** before reaching the desired file.

 In the image below, the **"parents"** are highlighted, which represent the path that must be taken.
+In the example below, the pathway to "Texture" is shown.

 ![hierarchy-example](https://img.enkipro.com/dd2dad3eab1a4a9b0c55fb24cd067533.png)